Discover things to do in Ushuaia and play at being an explorer in the city at the end of the world, where it all ends… or begins.

 5) Climb the Martial Glacier

 It is one of the winter centers of the city of Ushuaia and the most accessible, since it can be done walking in one day.
-But unless you feel like going up a steep hill, you have two other options to go up, one is by car (your own, cab or remis) and the other is by chairlift (although they may not be in operation during your visit).
+But unless you feel like going up a steep hill, you can also go up in your own car, cab or remis.

 Whichever way you go up, you will love the ride because from the top you will have incredible views of the Beagle Channel.
 Being a mountain resort with a ski slope, Cerro Martial opens its doors in both summer and winter.

-At the top there are hiking trails and a place where you can do canopy (zip line).
-Although the distances to be covered in the trails do not exceed 2 km, they have some unevenness.
-The upper platform of the chairlift leaves you at 585 meters above sea level and from there you have to continue climbing.
-Some of these trails are:
+At the top there are trails for hiking and a ski slope for children to learn to ski.
+Although the distances to be covered on the trails do not exceed 2 km, they have some slope.
+The trails are:

 - Sendero del Bosque: this is the name given to the uphill trail from the Refugio de Montaña to the end of the chairlift.
 It is quite steep.